genxiis/genxiis/README.md

 </p>

 <p align="center">
-<sub>DO NOT INTERACT if you label yourself a proshipper / zoophile, if you're against the LGBTQ+ community (I myself am an openly bisexual woman), if you're straight up racist and a bigot.
+<sub>DO NOT INTERACT if you label yourself a proshipper / zoophile, if you're against the LGBTQ+ community (I myself am an openly bisexual individual), if you're straight up racist and a bigot.
 If you fake any sort of disorders you can also see yourself out, I do not want to talk to people who think having mental illnesses of any kind is quirky and fun.</sub></p>

 <p align="center"><sub>Usually I do not mind it when a fandom of any kind interacts with me but just beware that I have little tolerance towards these respective ones: Hazbin Hotel / Helluva Boss, Harry Potter, Twenty One Pilots, My Chemical Romance, Stranger Things, Danganronpa, My Little Pony (more specifically the part of the fandom that constantly fights over ships ; I am a multishipper in the fandom and therefore I find this ridiculous), among other ones that I cannot remember as I'm writing this lol.</sub>
 </p>